gnietof/QREST/README.md

 	Job job = estimator.run(pub);
 	service.tags(job.getId(), new Tags(List.of("Estimator")));
 ```
-- Run an Estimator primitive with two observables but no parameters or precission.
+- Run an Estimator primitive with two observables but no parameters or precision.
 ```java
 	Backend backend = service.backend(BACKEND);